Skip to main content

 Decision: Do you already have the number in documents you control?
 Action: Check your annual income tax statement and tax assessment first.
 Evidence: If found, confirm it is the same 11-digit personal Tax ID across documents.
 If labels or number formats conflict, pause and re-check the identifier type.

 Decision: Is the personal number still missing after record checks?
 Action: Submit one recovery request through an official channel.
 An online request may be possible, but delivery is by post.
-Evidence: Log the request date and status, and add: Add current processing window after verification.
+Evidence: Log the request date and status, and verify the current processing window from the relevant official source before using it.

 Decision: Could another advisor or authority follow your case quickly?
 Action: Keep one folder for registration proof, tax letters, and request history.
 Evidence: Use one log for your own tracking with: purpose, authority, submission channel, address used, status, next action.